 Immense funding has been witnessed in the pharmaceutical and biotechnology industries in the recent years.
 It has been observed that private players are the major contributors for the development of new drugs and therapies, however, there has been increasing government spending on the research and development of new therapies.
 Increase in funding has also resulted in growth in number of FDA approvals over the recent years.
 All these factors have been contributing to the immense growth of the viral inactivation market.

-Grand View Research has segmented the global viral inactivation market on the basis of product, application, end use, and region:
+Grand View Research has segmented the global viral inactivation market based on product & services, application, end-use, and region:

 Kits and Reagents